Based on our research and reviews, here are the 7 best dash cams under $100:

 This budget dash cam is also under 100 dollars.
 With 4K Ultra HD, you get a great picture for around 65 dollars.
 You are able to capture high-quality imaging even while driving or in less than desirable weather.

-The 170-degree wide-angle view also spans three lanes and comes with superior night vision.
-No auxiliary light source is needed to get a clear picture, all you need is the wide aperture.
+The 170-degree wide-angle view also spans three lanes and comes with superior vision and best field of view even when it’s dark.
+No auxiliary light source is needed to get a clear picture or video, all you need is the wide aperture.

-If a collision does happen, the footage will be recorded and locked in our camera, which means the loop recording function will not erase these clips.
+If a collision does happen, the video footage will be recorded and locked in the dash camera, which means the loop video recording function will not erase these clips.

 It can be overwhelming for a new user to set up a piece of technology and synchronize it.
-Campark makes it easy by including everything you need including the mounts.
+Campark makes it easy by including everything you need including the windshield mount.

 - Never have to worry about what happens to your car in your absence again with the parking monitor and G-sensor.